 1. Plan (and Prep) Ahead

-Baskets are great for organizing everything from your pantry to your fridge.
-Group similar items in baskets to make it quick and easy to find what you’re looking for, especially when you’re strapped for time during holiday meal prep.
-Fridge baskets should be clear plastic to help you see what’s inside and to make cleanup easier in case of a spill.
-Look for baskets with handles that can be used like drawers.
+Baskets and bins are great for organizing everything from your pantry to your fridge.
+Group similar items in baskets to make it quick and easy to find what you’re looking for.
+Use clear, plastic containers and bins in your refrigerator to prevent rummaging.
+Look for bins with handles that can be used like drawers and be pulled out when needed.
 In your pantry, choose decorative woven baskets with square sides to maximize your storage space, and labels to help you quickly find what you’re looking for.

 3. Maximize Your Storage

-Kitchens are often short on storage space so find creative ways to make the most of what you’ve got.
-For example, storing dry goods in glass canisters makes for an attractive display on counters or open shelving.
-Flat items such as baking sheets and cutting boards should be stored vertically to maximize space and make it easier to find what you need when you’re preparing a meal.
-To keep them from falling, install three or four tension rods vertically to make a “wall” that will brace the baking sheets and cutting boards.
+Kitchens are often short on storage space, so finding creative ways to make the most of what you’ve got is crucial, especially during the holidays.
+Ditch the boxes or bags and store dry goods in glass canisters to make for an attractive display on counters or open shelving.
+Flat items such as baking sheets and cutting boards can be stored vertically to maximize space and make it easier to find what you need when you’re preparing a meal.

 5. Keep It Clean